rohannc/CardiovascularDiseaseAPI/README.md

 A comprehensive healthcare prediction system combining AI models for diabetes and cardiovascular disease prediction, along with symptom analysis using HuggingFace's API.
 The system is accessible through a cross-platform mobile application built with React Native.

+## 🎯 Mission
+To democratize access to preliminary health screening by leveraging artificial intelligence, making it easier for people to monitor their health risks and seek timely medical intervention.

+## 🔭 Vision
+We envision a world where preventive healthcare is accessible to everyone, everywhere.
+By combining the power of AI with mobile technology, we aim to:
+- Empower individuals to take proactive steps in monitoring their health
+- Reduce the barriers to preliminary health screening
+- Support early detection of potential health risks
+- Bridge the gap between technology and healthcare accessibility
+- Assist healthcare professionals with additional screening tools

 ## 📂 Related Repositories

 This project is split into two repositories: